seanox/aspect-js/manual/markup.md

 __Alternatively, [reactive rendering](reactive.md) can be used, where changes in the data objects trigger a partial update of the view.__

-### static
+### route
-The attribute static marks elements so that they are excluded from path-based control and the internal permission concept of routing.
+The route attribute marks a composite as a path-addressable destination and is therefore included in the path-based control and the internal permission concept of routing.
+The attribute can only be used in the BODY tag and otherwise in combination with the attribute composite.

 > [!NOTE]
-> The static attribute is not a core attribute of the renderer.
-It is added as
+> The attribute route is not a core attribute of the renderer.
+It is added as a
-> a user-defined attribute by the [Routing](routing.md#view) and is listed here
+> custom attribute by the [Routing](routing.md#view) and is listed here for
-> for completeness.
+> completeness.

 [Learn more](routing.md#view)